houzf/band_emc/README.md

 # Note
 - Recommend the output files of the self-consistent field (SCF) calculations using the tag 'ISMEAR=-5' to be saved in a directory named 'scf/'.

-- Recommand the output files of band-structure calculations to be saved separately in a directory named 'band/'.
+- Recommend the output files of band-structure calculations to be saved separately in a directory named 'band/'.
 So when one runs the executable file 'bandstructureplot' in the direcctory of 'band/', the value of Fermi level will be automatically extracted from the 'OUTCAR' file in the '../scf/' directory.